Ignacy Tański: Official in the Police Department and the Foreign Affairs Office

 From 1778, he worked as a lower office clerk at the Police Department by the Permanent Council.
 In that position, he remained under the authority of the Grand Marshal of the Crown Stanisław Lubomirski.
 From 1780, he worked in this Department as an archivist.

 From 1781, he belonged to the Freemasonry.
 He was a member of masonic lodges: The Catherine Under the North Star (Katarzyny pod Gwiazdą Północną) and The Temple of Izis (Świątynia Izis).
 In the latter, he was a treasurer (1781–1783), a master's governor (1787), an orator (1788), and finally a master of the cathedral (1789–1790).

-From March 4, 1783, he was the secretary of the Grand Orient of the Kingdom of Poland and the Grand Duchy of Lithuania (Wielki Wschód Królestwa Polskiego i Wielkiego Księstwa Litewskiego) lodge.
+From 4 March 1783 he was the secretary of the Grand Orient of the Kingdom of Poland and the Grand Duchy of Lithuania (Wielki Wschód Królestwa Polskiego i Wielkiego Księstwa Litewskiego) lodge.
 Working with Jan Łuszczewski and Józef Orsetti, under the supervision of Maurycy Glaire, he co-developed a constitution, i.e. the statute of the reformed lodge of Grand Orient.
 The constitution provided for a seven-level organizational system.
-The Supreme Chapter of the Grand Orient adopted the statute on February 19, 1784.
-On February 26 of that same year, thirteen lodges signed the statute, and on March 4 the reformed Grand Orient of the Kingdom of Poland and the Grand Duchy of Lithuania was constituted.
+The Supreme Chapter of the Grand Orient adopted the statute on 19 February 1784.
+On 26 February that year, thirteen lodges signed the statute, and on 4 March the reformed Grand Orient of the Kingdom of Poland and the Grand Duchy of Lithuania was constituted.
 From January 1788 Tański served as the First Supervisor of the Grand Orient, and according to Wojciech Pękalski he became a member of the Supreme Chapter of the lodge.
 During this period, Tański has been writing occasional poems.

 In 1789, after the dissolution of the Police Department by the Permanent Council by the Great Sejm, he became the secretary of the Sejm Deputation to investigate the Koliyivshchyna rebellion in Ukraine.
 Together with Ignacy Manugiewicz, he translated and summarized the materials of the Orthodox bishop Viktor confiscated on 29 April 1789.
 He co-edited the reports of the Deputation issued in 1790, and received praise for reliability in his work in the Deputation from the member of the Sejm, Mateusz Antoni Butrymowicz.

 Tański was an active participant of the literary and cultural life of Warsaw.
 He was friends with a group of young people who formed a literary discussion circle in the Załuski Library.
 The group, that worked under the chairmanship of Onufry Kopczyński, consisted of, among others: Michał Wyszkowski, Konstanty Tymieniecki, Alojzy Feliński, Mikołaj Dzieduszycki, Franciszek Skarbek Rudzki and Jan Feliks Amor Tarnowski.
 Tański was a frequent guest in several salon gatherings, including the salon of Aleksandra Ogińska, wife of Michał Kazimierz Ogiński; the salon of Barbara Sanguszko; and the salon of Warsaw doctor Jan Baptysta Czempiński, embarking upon courtship of Czempiński's daughter, Marianna.

 From 1790, Tański was the secretary for Polish expeditions in the Deputation of Interests of Foreign Affairs.
 According to the testimony of his daughter Klementyna, “forced out of his office,” he accompanied King Stanisław August to the Grodno Sejm in 1793.